 Eventually, pressure forces these supercharged waters topside as hot springs whose healing powers verge on the supernatural.
 While the natural rejuvenation of a hot soak is universally understood, the concept of transdermal absorption, the transfer of trace minerals through the skin itself, has been linked to pain relief, increased circulation, deeper sleeps and better mental health.

-At least eight natural hot springs dot the mountains of the East Kootenay.
 The well-loved, family-friendly Fairmont Hot Springs Resort, are equal parts joy, relaxation, and natural healing.
-With between 10 and 1000 parts per million of dissolved calcium, magnesium, and sodium compounds, as well as dissolved silica and radium, these waters are literally a health soup.
+With between 10 and 1000 parts per million of dissolved calcium, magnesium, and sodium compounds, as well as dissolved silica and radium, these waters are literally a health soak.

-So whether your path is to seek out hidden hot springs or you prefer the drive-in access of Halcyon, Ainsworth, or Fairmont, a soak in any Kootenay hot spring will allow you to contemplate the idea that intense heat and pressure can actually help you relax, and be great for your health.
+So whether your path is a soothing wellness getaway or a family-friendly adventure, a soak in any Kootenay hot spring will allow you to contemplate the idea that intense heat can actually help you relax and unwind.

 ~ Getting into Hot Water: Kootenay Hot Springs

 ~ Forest Therapy: Replenish your Spirit & Reawaken your Soul